 - Serve with gingersnaps.
 You will LOVE the tasty snap of the cookie with the pumpkin dip.
 Also good dippers include pretzels, apples, Nilla wafers, and graham crackers.
 Our baked cinnamon tortilla chips are a great option too!

 - Have a big crowd?
 Double the recipe.
 You’ll thank me later!
 No one ever regretted having some extra cookie dough dip stashed in the fridge for later!

-Cherry Chocolate Chip Cheeseball.
+- Cherry Chocolate Chip Cheeseball.
 If you don’t love pumpkin, then you MUST try this version instead!

-Turtle Cheeseball: I’m seriously in love with all sweet dips, as you can tell!
+- Turtle Cheeseball: I’m seriously in love with all sweet dips, as you can tell!

-Ham and Onion Cheeseball: a delicious SAVORY dip recipe!
+- Ham and Onion Cheeseball: a delicious SAVORY dip recipe!